-• Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
+- Tax claims: On January 31, 2003, the Company received a claim from the Federal Administration of Public Revenue ("AFIP"), stating that the sales corresponding to forward oil sale agreements entered into by the Company, should have been subject to an income tax withholding.
 On March 8, 2004, the AFIP formally notified YPF the claim for approximately 45 plus interests and fines.
 Additionally, on June 24, 2004, YPF received a new formal claim from the AFIP, considering that the services related to these contracts should have been taxed with the value added tax.
 Consequently, during 2004, YPF presented its defense to the AFIP rejecting the claims and arguing its position.
 However, on December 28, 2004, the Company was formally notified of a resolution from the AFIP confirming its original position in both claims for the period 1997 to 2001.
 The Company has appealed such resolution in the National Tax Court.
-However, in order to reduce interest charges YPF would suffer if final resolution were unfavorable, subsequent to March 31, 2009, the Company has enrolled in the regime provided in Law No. 26,476.
-This regime waives fines, significantly reduces interests, and allows the payment in 120 low-interest installments of taxes under dispute.
-In addition YPF has conditionally paid the amounts corresponding to subsequent periods not included in the claim from AFIP (2002 and subsequent periods) to avoid interest or fine charges and filed reimbursement summary proceedings.
+In addition, YPF has conditionally paid the amounts corresponding to subsequent periods not included in the claim from AFIP (2002 and subsequent periods) to avoid interest or fine charges and filed reimbursement summary proceedings.
 On March 14, 2008, the AFIP notified the Company of the rejection of the reimbursement previously mentioned.
 The Company appealed that decision before the National Tax Court.